HERE Map Data Download

 |Downloaded map data can be used for offline operation||Limited (1)||Yes||Yes|

 |Size of map data downloads||Medium (10s of MBs)||Large (100s of MBs)||Medium (10s of MBs)|

 |Upper size limit of cache where data is stored (2)||256 MB - 2 GB (2)||None (3)||256 MB - 2 GB (2)|

 |Option to check areas for which map data has previously been downloaded (4)||No||Yes||No|

 |Option to check in advance the size of map data to be downloaded||No||Yes||Yes|

-- (1): Map data downloaded on-demand may support some offline operations such as rendering and search, while others, such as routing, do not work correctly as some essential data are missing.
+- (1): Map data downloaded on-demand may support some offline operations such as rendering and search, while others, such as routing, might not work correctly as some essential data may be missing.

-- (5): Incremental updates are available when updating to the latest map data release from the two previous releases.
-Incremental updates are typically small downloads, as only the changes are downloaded.
+- (6): Incremental updates are available when updating to the latest map data release from the two previous releases.
+Incremental updates are typically small downloads as only the changes are downloaded.
 For example, when updating to the Q1 2018 map data release from the Q4 2017 or Q3 2017 release, an incremental update or patch is used.
-Where a patch is not available (such as updating from Q2 2017 to Q1 2018), all map data packages are re-downloaded, resulting in a much larger download size, and map data that was downloaded on-demand or by specifying a bounding box/route is removed.
+Where a patch is not available (such as updating from Q2 2017 to Q1 2018), all map data packages are re-downloaded resulting in a much larger download size, and map data that was downloaded on-demand or by specifying a bounding box/route is removed.

 Many applications may use a combination of all three approaches.
 For example, a UI may be provided to allow users to select map packages to download.
 Also, an option may be provided to download map data for a route prior to starting turn-by-turn navigation.
 Map data download on-demand would always be available as a fallback for the case where map data was not downloaded using the other approaches.